Application Guidelines – Visual Arts

 File format: .jpg

 Image files should be numbered 01 – 10 in the order the applicant would like them to be seen.
-Once each image has been upload, caption fields will appear within the application.
+Once each image has been uploaded, caption fields will appear within the application.
 Please provide descriptions for each image that include the title, date, materials, dimensions, and any additional information.
 Documentative images should be labeled accordingly.

 Quick Tips for Image Work Samples: